Every NHL Team’s Worst Contract

 The world of NHL contracts is changing.
-With the news that the Salary Cap ceiling is on pace to spike around $25 million over the coming three seasons, the era of the flat cap is ending.
+With the news that the salary cap ceiling is on pace to spike around $25 million over the coming three seasons, the era of the flat cap is ending.
 That also means that the contracts signed over the last few seasons, which might look bad under a flat salary cap, will likely look much better going forward.
 A player making $6.5 million per season is currently making around seven percent of the salary cap.
 If the cap does indeed balloon to $113.5 million three seasons hence, those $6.5 million average annual values (AAVs) will drop to just 5.7% of the cap.
 The difference might seem small, but it compares to roughly a $5 million AAV in today’s numbers.

 Chances are, the sharp increase in salary cap space will prompt a lot of reckless spending from NHL GMs.
-So this article might look very different in coming seasons.
+So this article might look very different in the coming seasons.
 But for now, we’ll look at the contracts that appear the worst by today’s standards.
 Most of these contracts were signed for a reason, given to players who have earned a great paycheck in the NHL.

 Their inclusion is not meant as any disrespect to the players, who owe it to themselves and their families to get the best contract they can when it’s available.
 But injuries happen, performances decline, and circumstances change.
 In this article, we’ll pick the worst contract for each time right now, and look to e explain the circumstances that brought them to this point.